brynrichards/mpin-frontend/README.md

   2. Install *ruby*.
 For instance on an Ubuntu machine you would need to do: `sudo apt-get install ruby1.9.1`
 2. Install *grunt* and the required modules
   1. `sudo npm install -g grunt-cli`
+3. Install *handlebars* and the required modules
-  2. `sudo npm install -g handlebars`
+  1. `sudo npm install -g handlebars`
 3. As normal user:
   1. `cd <work-dir>/browser`
   2. `npm install`